 Getting a home loan request approved can be difficult if you don’t have the credit score and income to prove that you can pay it back.
-Fortunately, if you’re looking for a home in a rural area, you can sign up for USDA loans in San Antonio.
+Fortunately, if you’re looking for a home in a rural area, you can sign up for USDA loans in Texas.
 Take a look at how they can help you achieve your goal of a new and better home.

 What is a USDA Loan?